-During the annual #MedSafetyWeek, Uppsala Monitoring Centre teams up with medicine regulatory authorities and national pharmacovigilance centres across Europe and beyond, to launch a social media campaign that raises awareness of adverse drug reactions.
+During the annual #MedSafetyWeek, Uppsala Monitoring Centre teams up with medicine regulatory authorities and national pharmacovigilance centres across the world, to launch a social media campaign that raises awareness of adverse drug reactions.

 Regulators rely on reporting of adverse drug reactions (ADRs) to make sure medicines on the market are acceptably safe.
 Unfortunately, all reporting systems suffer from under reporting.
 That is why UMC coordinates an annual social media campaign to raise awareness of pharmacovigilance systems among patients and the public, and promote recognition and reporting of suspected ADRs.

 For one week each year, medicine regulators across the globe simultaneously share campaign materials on their social media channels, with the hashtag #MedSafetyWeek.
-The 2019 campaign, which ran on 25–29 November, focused on polypharmacy and the safe use of medicines in the elderly or those with complex conditions.
-Previous campaigns dealt with medicines safety in children and pregnancy (2018) and with over-the-counter medications (2017).
+The 2020 campaign will run on 2–6 November and will call on patients and healthcare professionals to report all side effects, especially those associated with new or experimental treatments.
+Previous campaigns dealt with polypharmacy (2019), children and pregnancy (2018), and over-the-counter products (2017).

 Campaign materials include eye-catching animations produced by UMC, featuring funny cartoon characters whose unfortunate misuse of medicines leads to comical calamities.
 The short animations are adapted for use in each participating country – with text in the local language, logo of the medicine regulatory authority and a link to the national reporting system.
-Generic versions of the animations in English, Arabic, Portuguese and Spanish can be viewed on our YouTube channel.
-You can also download the animations and other graphic material from our library of free, downloadable assets.
+Generic versions of the animations in English, Arabic, French, Portuguese and Spanish can be downloaded from the campaign library for free.

 The campaign materials can be shared on your personal or professional social media channels to raise awareness of adverse drug reactions and encourage people to report.
 You can also encourage pharmacovigilance centres, patient organisations, and medical or pharmaceutical associations in your country to share the animations.